IN PHOTOS | This week's most compelling Canadian images | CBC News

 IN PHOTOS | This week's most compelling Canadian images

-From a blast in Prince George, B.C., to women's hammer throw gold at the World Athletics Championships in Budapest, these are some of the best Canadian images of the week.
+From bees on the loose in Burlington, Ont., to Mountain Ram in Edmonton, these are some of the best Canadian images of the week.

-From a blast in Prince George, B.C., to women's hammer throw gold

 CBC's Journalistic Standards and Practices